30.05.2023 - Digital Marketing

 What Should You Include in a Monthly Marketing Report? [with Template]

-If you’re looking to make your marketing strategy – and the actions put it into motion – as powerful as possible, then your monthly marketing reports can do just that.
+If you’re looking to make your marketing strategy – and the actions inside it – as powerful as possible, then your monthly marketing reports can do just that.
 With these in your arsenal, you’ll know just how well your strategy is (or isn’t) working, providing you with a stack of insights you can use to strengthen your approach from month to month.

 But with all the different elements involved in putting your strategy into motion, how do you know what to include in these reports?
 Along with a downloadable marketing report template, we’ll show you the key ingredients you should be throwing into your monthly marketing reports.